/ Reference / Songs.hz

 Voice

 The Voice block allows you to specify parameters and context for its instrument(s).
 Voices are referred to using their Id.
-This is done by assigning the System variable, VoiceRef as shown in this snippet:
+This is done by assigning each Track's VoiceRef as shown in this snippet:

 Voice(Id:"lead")